 This computer technology course introduces a variety of applications focused on communicating effectively in the current digital marketplace.
 Students will learn the significance of the changing role of technology through interactive presentations, web-based projects, and graphic design.
 In addition, students will explore the video production process.
-Applications used include: Photoshop, Illustrator, Flash, PowerPoint, and Final Cut.
-This course is for grade 10-12 students.
+This course is for students in grades 10-12.